Broken Detailed Balance and Entropy Production in CPTP Quantum Brownian Motion: General framework

 $J^{I}(\bm x)$ being the irreversible part of the current.
 This expression provides the entropy production rate averaged over the ensemble of stochastic individual trajectories of the dynamics, thus establishing a link with well-known fluctuation relations \cite{gardiner1985handbook,seifert2008stochastic,van2013stochastic,seifert2012stochastic,tome2010entropy}.

 In this paper we focus on exploring the relation between the DB condition and the irreversible currents in the stationary state.
-It is well known that, when the DB conditions hold, the stationary state exists, is unique and the total current vanishes \cite{van1992stochastic}.
-In particular, the irreversible part vanishes as well.
-However, the absence of an irreversible current in the steady state does not imply DB, as shown in the following theorem (we offer a proof in \cref{app: DB theorem}):
+It is well known that, when the DB conditions hold, the stationary state exists, is unique and the irreversible current vanishes \cite{van1992stochastic}.
+However, the absence of an irreversible current in the steady state does not imply DB, as shown in the following theorem (we provide a proof in \cref{app: DB theorem}):

 \begin{app} For a homogeneous Fokker-Planck equation such that ${\mathcal{E}}{\bm B}{\mathcal{E}}^T={\bm B}$, if a stationary solution $P_S(\bm x)$ exists and is such that the irreversible component of the current is zero, then the DB conditions hold. \end{app} These considerations justify the choice of the entropy production rate as the figure of merit to characterize nonequilibrium when the hypothesis of this Theorem is satisfied.
-On the other hand, if there is a reversible component in the diffusion matrix, a zero irreversible current -- and consequently a zero entropy production rate -- does not guarantee DB in the steady state due to the possible onset of reversible currents.
+Note that just having a zero irreversible current is \emph{not} enough to guarantee DB balance: indeed, having a reversible component in the diffusion matrix, i.e. ${\mathcal{E}}{\bm B}{\mathcal{E}}^T\neq{\bm B}$, leads to a reversible current in the steady state that also drives the system out of equilibrium.

 Until now we discussed in the framework of classical thermodynamics, however our goal is to study models describing the Quantum Brownian Motion (QBM)~\cite{caldeira1981influence,breuer2002theory}.
-Restricting the study to potentials that are at most quadratic in the system's degrees of freedom, and considering only states with positive Wigner function, we can apply the same construction of classical continuous Markov processes to build the stochastic thermodynamics of some of the incarnations of the QBM model.
-To provide our quantitative assessment, we replace the Shannon entropy $S(t)$ with the Wigner entropy
+Restricting the study to potentials that are at most quadratic in the system's degrees of freedom, and considering only states with positive Wigner function

+we can apply the same construction of classical continuous Markov processes to build the stochastic thermodynamics of some of the versions of the QBM model.
+This allows us to adopt the well-established framework from classical stochastic thermodynamics introduced in this Section.
+In doing so, we avoid having to choose among the many proposals for quantum detailed balance available in the literature \cite{fagnola2009two, alicki1976detailed, agarwal1973open}, none of which has yet been universally accepted as the definitive generalization of the classical notion.